pysmo.functions

 Resample Seismogram data using the Fourier method.

-This function uses scipy.resample
+This function uses scipy.resample to resample

 the data to a new sampling interval.
 If the new sampling interval is